 Do you have a regular meditation practice?
 If so, what helps you to maintain it?

 Have a question about yoga, mindfulness, nutrition, or another wellness related topic?
 Here, you can get an answer.
-Send it to us at email@example.com and we’ll ask a Kripalu expert to address it in a future blog post.
+Send it to email@example.com and we’ll ask a Kripalu expert to address it in a future article.